 Trend #2: The Internet

 The internet influenced the telecom industry, moving it away from hardware dependency to a more software-based philosophy, which has ultimately changed the landscape.
-Developers and manufacturers have found cost-effective ways to incorporate the internet of things (IoT) technology into everything from refrigerators to coffee makers, thermostats and smart video intercom door entry.
+Developers and manufacturers have found cost-effective ways to incorporate the Internet of things (IoT) technology into everything from refrigerators to coffee makers, thermostats, and smart video intercom door entry, including Voice over Internet Phones (VOIP).

 Trend #3: The Smartphone and Apps